mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/collaborative-development.md

 ---

 {{% alert color="warning" %}}
 From Mendix 9.21, we only support collaborative development within Studio Pro.
 Mendix Studio is no longer supported for apps with Mendix version 9.21 or above.
+For more information, see the blog post [Coming in 2023: The Merging of Studio and Studio Pro](https://www.mendix.com/blog/coming-in-2023-the-merging-of-studio-and-studio-pro/).
 {{% /alert %}}

 ## 1 Introduction